keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 ### service

 A Keptn v1 service models a smaller chunk of a project.
-Most projects include many services
+Most projects include many services.
 In a micro-services world,
 a service may represent a micro-service but it could instead be a wrapper for something else,